EthanCai/programming-learning-notes/projects-part-4.md

 ## Infrastructure Management

 - [Apache Mesos](http://mesos.apache.org/): Apache Mesos abstracts CPU, memory, storage, and other compute resources away from machines (physical or virtual), enabling fault-tolerant and elastic distributed systems to easily be built and run effectively.
+- [Marathon](https://mesosphere.github.io/marathon/): A cluster-wide init and control system for services in cgroups or Docker containers
+- [Chronos](http://mesos.github.io/chronos/): Chronos is Airbnb's replacement for cron.
+It is a distributed and fault-tolerant scheduler that runs on top of Apache Mesos that can be used for job orchestration.
+It supports custom Mesos executors as well as the default command executor.
+Thus by default, Chronos executes sh (on most systems bash) scripts.

 ## Automamtion